Computing Groebner bases of ideal interpolation: A special example for ideal interpolation

-A special example is given below, all the methods fail to deal with Example 10 except MMM algorithm.
-For some several points ideal interpolation, we first compute the Gr\"{o}bner basis of a single point ideal interpolation (this requires little calculation), then construct the original Gr\"{o}bner basis.
+For general ideal interpolation, we convert it to single point ideal interpolation by (\ref{eqn:nonzeroCons2zeroCons}) and get the ``reverse" reduced team by Algorithm \ref{alg:revredbasis}, then we compute the reduced Gr\"{o}bner basis by Algorithm \ref{alg:Groebnerbasis-H}.
+The amount of these calculation is almost the same as MMM algorithm.
+However, in some special cases, we can first compute the Gr\"{o}bner basis of a single point ideal interpolation by Algorithm \ref{alg:Groebnerbasis-H}(this requires little calculation),then construct the original Gr\"{o}bner basis.
 The scale of the problem decreases in this case, thus the computational efficiency has been improved.
+A relevant example is given below.

 \begin{example} (Ideal interpolation) Given the monomial order $\mathrm{lex}(y \prec x)$ and ideal interpolation conditions

 \end{example}

 We split the original problem into two subproblems $\Delta_A$ and $\Delta_B$.